Dronzillla/tank/README.md

 ## Testing

-During development, manual tests were performed to ensure that the application works as intended.
+During development, manual tests were performed to ensure that the program works as intended.

 For automated testing, **pytest** is used.
 Automated tests were created only for the main functionality, many additional automated tests are still needed.

 1. **To run tests**:
     ```sh